fabri1983/eternity2_solver/README.md

 Build a Graal VM on Windows and run your jar
 --------------------------------------------
-We are going to build a graal compiler for Windows platform.
+We are going to build Graal VM for Windows platform.
 - Download Open JDK 11: https://adoptopenjdk.net/releases.html?variant=openjdk11#x64_win (in this example I downloaded the one with OpenJ9).
 - Or you can download Oracle JDK 11 from http://jdk.java.net/11/ (build 20 or later) This build has support for JVMCI (JVM Compiler Interface) which Graal depends on.
 - Environment variables will be set later with specific scripts.